OctopusDeploy/blog/blog/2020-12/webinar-of-the-year/index.md

 Development teams want to ship code fast and fix problems quickly, whereas operations teams want to provide stable and reliable IT services.
 There's no single source of truth, and the tooling often gets in the way and reinforces the silos.

 Runbook Automation in Octopus allows development and operations teams to work together to automate routine maintenance and self-service without sacrificing production control.

-What you'll learn:
+We cover the following topics:

 - How DevOps automation can break down the silos between Dev and Ops.
 - Introduction to runbook automation and self-service operations.